admg26/admg26.github.io/index.md

 ## Previous appointments
 * [Leverhulme Trust Early Career Fellow](https://www.leverhulme.ac.uk/) at DAMTP, University of Cambridge
 * Polar Chemistry-Climate researcher at the British Antarctic Survey

-## Community
-I run an international journal club discussing stratospheric dynamics.
-Meetings are virtual and happen every other Thursday at 3 pm (GMT), lasting about an hour and a half.